configly/js/README.md

 ### Core Features

-- API to fetch strings, JSON Blobs, Booleans, aNd numbers from the Configly backend
+- API to fetch strings, JSON Blobs (arrays and objects), Booleans, and numbers from the Configly backend
 - Web interface for modifying these values without having to deploy code (we call our beloved web interface _the Configulator_).
 - High availability, high-throughput, low-latency backend.
 - Smart caching on the client libraries to minimize server requests.
 - Client libraries available in expanding amount of languages.